zeflash/SublimeLinter/README.rst

 Configuring
 -----------
 There are a number of configuration options available to customize the behavior of SublimeLinter and its linters.
 For the latest information on what options are available, select the menu item ``Preferences->Package Settings->SublimeLinter->Settings - Default``.
-To change the options in your user settings, select the menu item ``Preferences->File Settings - User``.
+To change the options in your user settings, select the menu item ``Preferences->Package Settings->SublimeLinter->Settings - Default``.

 **NOTE:** Any settings you specify in your user settings will **completely** replace the setting in the default file.